The Afrika Reich: Reception

 The novel was reviewed favourably by The Times and The Economist.
 A review in Publishers Weekly described it as "tremendously satisfying", stating "Saville gets everything right—providing suspenseful action sequences, logical but enthralling plot twists, a fully thought through imaginary world, and characters with depth."
 It was also reviewed in Booklist.

 A review in Christian Science Monitor praised Saville's "meticulous research" however stated the book "never quite rises above the level of an airport bookstore bestseller – a fun read, but not truly outstanding.
 It rests too much on fast-paced action sequences to pull the reader through the plot."

+Academic Gavriel Rosenfeld states that The Afrika Reich is part of a trend which "de-center[s] the Final Solution of the Jewish Question from the Third Reich's larger genocidal crimes".

 Guy Saville

-Guy Saville (born 1973) is a British author best known for The Afrika Reich trilogy, which includes The Afrika Reich, The Madagaskar Plan (2015), and a forthcoming novel tentatively referred to as Afrika Three.

-The Afrika trilogy imagines a universe in which the Nazis won World War II and the swastika flies over much of the world.
-Academic Gavriel Rosenfeld states that The Afrika Reich is part of a trend which "de-center[s] the Final Solution of the Jewish Question from the Third Reich's larger genocidal crimes".
+Guy Saville (born 1973) is a British author best known for The Afrika Reich and its sequel The Madagaskar Plan (2015).
+The Afrika novels imagine a universe in which the Nazis won World War II and the swastika flies over much of the world.

-Saville's work has been described as "dystopian," and he believes that a rise in interest in dystopian fiction dovetailed with the presidency of Donald Trump in the United States.
+Saville's work has been described as "dystopian," and he believes that a rise in interest in dystopian fiction dovetailed with the first presidency of Donald Trump in the United States.